 The different types of pancreatic cancer are divided into two main groups, based on the different types of cells found in the pancreas.

-- Exocrine tumours start in the exocrine cells, where enzymes that help to digest food are made.
-Ninety-six out of a hundred (96%) pancreatic cancers are exocrine tumours.
+- Exocrine tumours start in the exocrine cells, where enzymes are made.
+These enzymes help to break down (digest) food.
+95 out of 100 (95%) pancreatic cancers are exocrine tumours.
 The most common type of pancreatic cancer, pancreatic ductal adenocarcinoma (PDAC), is an exocrine tumour.

 Diagram showing the anatomy of the pancreas

 Questions to ask your doctor or nurse

 - What type of cancer do I have in my pancreas?

 - Is it an exocrine or neuroendocrine cancer?